 Wet Ingredients:

-- 1 ½ cups semi-sweet or dark chocolate chips
+- 1 cup semi-sweet or dark chocolate chips

 Instructions

-- Combine dry ingredients in a bowl and stir with a whisk.
+- Combine the brown rice flour, tapioca starch, xanthan gum, baking soda, and salt in a bowl and stir with a whisk.
 Set aside.

-- In a pot over low heat, melt butter.
-Do not allow to boil.
-(See note below.)
-Let cool a few minutes.
+- In a pot over medium heat, melt butter; do not allow to boil.
+Let cool a few minutes before adding to a mixing bowl containing the light brown sugar and granulated sugar.

-- Add the eggs, vanilla, and milk to the butter-sugar mixture and mix well.
+- Add the eggs, vanilla, and milk to the butter-sugar mixture and whisk together until well-combined.

-- Cover and refrigerate the cookie door for at least 1 hour.
-(See note below.)
+- Refrigerate the cookie door for at least 1 ½ hours.

 Baking the Cookies:

-- Remove cookie dough from fridge and shape into balls using a cookie scoop or spoon.
+- Remove cookie dough from fridge and use a cookie scoop to make scoop the dough into balls.
+Place on a parchment-lined baking sheet.

 - Gently transfer cookies to a foil sheet on the counter or flat surface to cool completely.